Minotaurasaurus: Skull

 The epipterygoid, a small, triangular structure, separates the pterygoid from the maxilla.
 Instead of being vertical or even slightly overturned as seen in most ankylosaurids, the main body of the pterygoids is near horizontal which, as a result, makes the interpterygoid vacuity in palatal view.
 The occipital condyle lacks a neck and is heart-shaped.
 The occiput is low and rectangular in shape.
 The paroccipital processes fall well short of the medial edge of the squamosal horn.
 Both the basisphenoid and basioccipital are fused together, with the sutural area being expanded as a ridge.
 This ridge marks the insertion for the rectus capitis and longus capitis muscles.
 Both the left and right jugal horns thrust more towards the sides than towards the underside.
 Towards the sides of the tooth row is a broad maxillary shelf that extends beneath the middle of the orbit.
-A long, narrow osteoderm is partially fused along each side of the mandible but does not not extend dorsally onto the lateral surface.
+A long, narrow osteoderm is partially fused along each side of the mandible but does not extend dorsally onto the lateral surface.
 The tooth row is positioned along the margins of the dentary.
 The ventral half of the mandible has a rough texture on the lateral surface, while the dorsal half of the mandible has a smooth texture.
 The position of the cheeks on the lower jaws is marked by the boundary between the smooth and the textured surfaces during occlusion as it is opposite to the lateral edge of the maxillary shelf.
 The coronoid process is small and low, and is present towards the front of the base of the process.
 The predentary is subtriangular in cross-section and bears numerous nutrient foramina to serve the rhamphotheca on the dorsal surface.
 The left dentary preserves 15 teeth and alveoli in the left dentary and 16 in the right dentary.

 Classification

 Miles & Miles (2009) interpreted Minotaurasaurus as an ankylosaurid, but did not conduct a phylogenetic analysis.
-A phylogenetic analysis preformed by Thomas et al. (2012) recovered it as sister taxon to Pinacosaurus grangeri, a position also recovered by Han et al. (2014).
+A phylogenetic analysis performed by Thomas et al. (2012) recovered it as sister taxon to Pinacosaurus grangeri, a position also recovered by Han et al. (2014).
 Arbour et al. (2014) considered Minotaurasaurus as a junior synonym of Tarchia kielanae due to the shared presence of a furrow near the squamosal horn, a conclusion also met by Arbour & Currie (2015).
 However, Penkalski & Tumanova (2016) noted that it differs from Tarchia by a number of characteristics, such as differences in the squamosal horns and caputegulae, and stated that it should therefore be considered as a valid taxon.
 Penkalski & Tumanova (2016) also conducted a phylogenetic analysis which found Minotaurasaurus as being at the base of a clade containing Zaraapelta, Saichania and Tarchia.
 Park et al. (2021) also had similar results to Penkalski & Tumanova (2016), while Wiersma & Irmis (2018) recovered it within a polytomy with Tarchia kielanae and Shanxia.

 A limited phylogenetic analysis conducted Penkalski & Tumanova (2016) is reproduced below.

 The results of an earlier analysis by Thompson et al. (2012) are reproduced below.